openframeworks/ofBook/chapters/game_design/chapter.md

 Congrats–you made a game!

 ###Linking oF and OSC
-Now let’s add in the OSC functionality.
+Now let's add in the OSC functionality.
 We are going to set our application up to receive messages from our iPad and then make changes in real-time while our game is running to test some possible player scenarios.
 As mentioned before, this can trump going into your application and making manual changes because you skip the need to recompile your game and playtest live.
 In fact, you can even use TouchOSC to open up new ways to interact with your players.

 ![Nightgame developer interface by Phoenix Perry](images/touchGame.png "Nightgame developer interface by Phoenix Perry")

 *TouchOSC is used to switch game levels on the fly and to run challenges.*

 To accomplish this we are going to create a new class that will contain our OSC functionality.
 Create a .cpp and .h file for this class now and name it LiveTesting.
 Open `LiveTesting.h`
-And let’s add the line to import the OSC at the top of your file after your preprocessor directives and also a line for using iostream for testing purposes.
+And let's add the line to import the OSC at the top of your file after your preprocessor directives and also a line for using iostream for testing purposes.
 As we add the code we will explain inline in code comments.

 Add the following: